IanMcGonigle/blog/dilettantedad/content/posts/vacation.md

 The flight was delayed and long, but direct from Toronto to Venice.
 We sat two by two Kari with Grant, myself and Truman the row behind them.
 We were fortunate that we all got some sleep.

 ## Venice
+### Day 1
 We arrived in Venice around noon local time, and were greeted by an older Italian woman with a placard with Kari's name on it.
 We hopped in a large black van and headed from Marco Polo airport across the Constitution bridge to the edge of the city.
 The sun was high and the sky clear, it was warm.
 We soaked up the sunshine while we waited for the first of many boats on the trip - a water taxi to The Saturnia - our hotel while in Venice.

-We took the taxi through the canals of Venice, passing gondolas full of tourists, under low foot bridges, and past all manner of Italian style buildings all bordered with salt stains for high waters past.
+We took the taxi through the canals of Venice, passing gondolas full of tourists, under low foot bridges, and passed all manner of Italian style buildings all bordered with salt stains from high waters past.
 We took the grand canal for a while and past water busses and speed boats, before turning down another small canal on which our hotel had an entrance.

 We met our concierge at the hotel, a Venetian local, who marked several points of interest on a map, and gave us our room key.
 The key was a card, and a physical key all on a long thin metal key chain that looked like a miniature abacus.
 Our room was a large suite on the second floor.
 It had a queen bed on the ground level, two bathrooms a mezzanine with two twin beds for the boys.
 After settling in we decided to explore the city, and look for gelato and maybe food.